To set up a home gym, you'll regularly use it, plan what you need, and align it with your budget to avoid unnecessary expenses.

 The garage gym is my personal favorite, and it’s an ideal solution if you want to set up a few machines in a place where they won’t cause problems or get in the way.

-With a garage gym setup, you can have a wall-mounted power rack with bumper plates for squats and bench presses.
+With a home gym gym setup, you can have a wall-mounted power rack with bumper plates for squats and bench presses.
 And you can even add a rower or treadmill next to it.

 One downside is that it can be a bit cold in the winter if your garage isn’t insulated and heated.